-All staff, but especially the designated safeguarding lead and deputies should be considering the context within which such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+All staff, but especially the designated safeguarding lead and deputies should be considering the context within which such incidents and/or behaviours occur and be aware that wider environmental factors could be present in a child's life that are a threat to their safety and/or welfare.

-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence.
+Extra-familial harms, or contextual safeguarding, take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence.
 The school assesses the risks and issues in the wider community when considering the well-being and safety of our pupils.
 When making a referral to children's social care school will provide as much information as possible as part of the referral process to allow any assessment to consider all the available evidence and the full context of any abuse.